joeycollins/RobotPayloadAPI/README.md

 # RobotPayloadAPI

 Instructions: \
 1: Open RobotAPI.sln in visual studio.
-Build project and run. \
+Build project and run.
+Make sure ASP.NET web development is installed. \
 2: Submit a post request on Postman, make sure Verify SSL certificates is turned off in postman settings.
 Under "body" enter the argument to supply for the post request.
 Ex. \
 \
 {\